The refining and petrochemical manufacturing industries are committed to protecting

 coordinates and facilitates these plant-level discussions to encourage peer-to-peer

-sharing of process safety practices, lessons learned from industry events, industry
+sharing of process & occupational safety practices, lessons learned from industry events, industry

 standards, regulatory challenges, hazard identification and special topics as needed.